-In the event an injured worker has not relocated out-of-state but is referred to an out-of-state provider for treatment or services not available within Colorado, the referring provider shall obtain prior authorization from the payer as set forth in Rule 16-9, Prior Authorization, and 16-10, Contest of a Request for Prior
+In the event an injured worker has not relocated out-of-state but is referred to an out-of-state provider for treatment or services not available within Colorado, the referring provider shall obtain prior authorization from the payer as set forth in 16-9, Prior Authorization, and 16-10, Contest of a Request for Prior Authorization.

-Authorization.
 The referring provider's written request for out-of-state treatment shall include the following information:

-- (a) Medical justification prepared by the referring provider; - (b) Written explanation as to why the requested treatment/services cannot be obtained within Colorado; - (c) Name, complete mailing address and telephone number of the out-of-state provider; - (d) Description of the treatment/services requested, including the estimated length of time and frequency of the treatment/service, and all associated medical expenses; and - (e) Out-of-state provider's qualifications to provide the requested treatment or services. - (3) The Colorado fee schedule should govern reimbursement for out-of-state providers.
+- (a) Medical justification prepared by the referring provider; - (b) Written explanation as to why the requested treatment/services cannot be obtained within Colorado: - (c) Name, complete mailing address and telephone number of the out-of-state provider; - (d) Description of the treatment/services requested, including the estimated length of time and frequency of the treatment/service, and all associated medical expenses; and - (e) Out-of-state provider's qualifications to provide the requested treatment or services. - (3) The Colorado fee schedule should govern reimbursement for out-of-state providers.

-16-6 HANDLING, PROCESSING AND PAYMENT OF MEDICAL BILLS
+16-6 HANDLING.
+PROCESSING AND PAYMENT OF MEDICAL BILLS

-- (A) Use of agents, including but not limited to PPO networks, bill review companies, third party administrators (TPAs) and case management companies, shall not relieve the employer or insurer from their legal responsibilities for compliance with these rules. - (B) Payment for billed services identified in the fee schedule shall not exceed those scheduled rates and fees, or the provider's actual billed charges, whichever is less. - (C) Payment for billed services not identified or identified but without established value in the fee schedule shall require prior authorization from the payer as set forth in Rule 16-9 Prior Authorization and Rule 16-10 Contest of a Request for Prior Authorization.
-Determination of the payment amount shall be made by the payer and reflect the complexity, time, level of training and expertise required to perform the service or procedure, but shall at no time exceed the amount billed.
-The methodology for determination of payment used by the payer shall be made available to the provider upon request.
-If the payer uses a usual and customary rate data base (UCR), the payer must specify the percentile used, the zip code used and the source of the data base.
-Rule 16-11, Payment of Medical Benefits, sets forth the procedures for contesting any portion of a bill.
-If there are no reasonable methods to determine a fee, the payer shall pay the billed charges. - (D) Any payer contesting a provider's treatment shall follow the procedures as outlined under Rule 16-10 Contest of a Request For Prior Authorization or Rule 16-11 Payment of Medical Benefits. - (E) The payer should note that ICD-9 Supplementary Classification of External Causes of Injury and Poisoning codes (E-codes), when submitted, shall not be used to establish the work relatedness of an injury or treatment.
+- (A) Use of agents, including but not limited to Preferred Provider Organizations (PPO) networks, bill review companies, third party administrators (TPAs) and case management companies, shall not relieve the employer or insurer from their legal responsibilities for compliance with these Rules. - (B) Payment for billed services identified in the Medical Fee Schedule shall not exceed those scheduled rates and fees, or the provider's actual billed charges, whichever is less. - (C) Payment for billed services not identified or identified but without established value, by report (BR) and relativity not established (RNE), in the Medical Fee Schedule shall require prior authorization from the payer as set forth in 16-9 Prior Authorization, except when the billed nonestablished valued service or procedure is an emergency or a payment mechanism under Rule 18 is identifiable, but not explicit.
+Examples of the prior authorization request exception(s) include, ambulance bills or supply bills that are covered under Rule18-6(H) with an identified payment mechanism of either CO Medicare HCPCS Level II values or cost of the supply plus 20%.

+Similar established code values from the Medical Fee Schedule, recommended by the requesting physician, shall govern the maximum fee value payment.

+- (D) Any payer contesting a provider's treatment shall follow the procedures as outlined under 16-10, Contest of a Request for Prior Authorization, or 16-11, Payment of Medical Benefits. - (E) The payer should note that ICD-9 Supplementary Classification of External Causes of Injury and Poisoning codes (E-codes), when submitted, shall not be used to establish the work relatedness of an injury or treatment.